Southampton-RSG/2021-11-1-socobio-crs/novice/python/09-numpy.md

 (60, 40)
 ~~~

-This tells us that `data` has 60 rows and 40 columns.
+This tells us that `data` has 60 rows and 40 columns, representing 60 patients over 40 days.
 `data.shape` is a [member](../../reference.html#member) of `data`,
 i.e.,
 a value that is stored as part of a larger value.